Police Reform

 Police officers are called upon to enforce all of the laws passed by federal, state, and local officials.
 This means that every law, no matter how trivial, is enforced at gunpoint and enforced selectively.
 Indeed, members of minority groups like African-Americans and Hispanics are often targeted by police.

-The recent high-profile death of George Floyd in Minneapolis and the resulting protests made more Americans aware of police brutality and police harassment than ever before.
+The high-profile death of George Floyd in Minneapolis in 2020 and the resulting protests made more Americans aware of police brutality and police harassment than ever before.
 Libertarians have been aware of the problem since the party was founded in 1971 and have sought reforms that are suddenly being proposed by politicians from other parties, though a bit late.

 The following reforms would go a long way to protecting the civil liberties and human rights of all Americans, and especially members of minority communities.